shootforthrill/shootforthrill/README.md

 ---

 <p align="center">
-  ๋࣭ ⭑ if you are a double of my irls, please iwc. (gambit - xmen, alucard - cv.) ⛓⊹ ࣪ ˖
+  ๋࣭ ⭑ if you are a double of my irls, please iwc. (gambit - xmen, trevor belmont - cv.) ⛓⊹ ࣪ ˖

 *<p align="center">
 —i am not a system, nor claiming to be ; this is DA.*